 They are wholesome and completely satisfying.
 Bananas fuel your body with just the right amount of carbohydrates that can be digested easily.

 You can have it with a ½ cup of yogurt 30 minutes prior to the workout.
-This combo is a perfect fuel supplier of protein and carbohydrate.
+This combo is a perfect fuel supplier of protein and carbohydrates.
 It is presumed to provide more energy than caffeine.

 6. Fruits with Cottage Cheese

 With zero lactose, cottage cheese is the best source of protein.
-Combine it with antioxidants, minerals and vitamins of fruits like melons and blueberries.
+Combine it with antioxidants, minerals, and vitamins of fruits like melons and blueberries.

-For extra punch of energy, eat a banana.
-It will give you endurance for longer period of time.
+For an extra punch of energy, eat a banana.
+It will give you endurance for a longer period of time.
 One can easily digest it and is a perfect food for your body before moving on to your home gym.